 Depending on where you live this can be expensive.
 When I was leaving the UK and selling my house we decided to sell it without the hot tub so sold that separately.
 It was at the rear of our property so I needed to get it to the front so the new buyer could take it away.

 I rang two local crane companies to ask for a quote.
 Both quoted a minimum of £500 ($700) plus they needed to do a site visit first and also do a health and safety inspection, just to lift it over my house!
 That I wasn’t prepared to pay so I got a few friends around and we put the hot tub on its side and manhandled it through the narrow pathway to the front.

-As a contrast, a year later, when we moved to the Canary Islands, our apartment had a hot tub on the top terrace which was 3 floors up.
+In contrast, a year later, when we moved to the Canary Islands, our apartment had a hot tub on the top terrace which was 3 floors up.
 We then bought a house so wanted to move the hot tub there.
-I called a local crane company who came out, lifted it off the terrace (with the crane at full stretch), put it on there truck, took it to my house 5 miles away and then lifted it with the crane over the house and into the rear yard.
+I called a local crane company who came out, lifted it off the terrace (with the crane at full stretch), put it on their truck, took it to my house 5 miles away and then lifted it with the crane over the house and into the rear yard.
 They charged me 60 Euros ($75)!

 Hot tub transportation

-Probably the easiest way to transport a hot tub between properties is to borrow, or hire, a flatbed trailer and manhandle the hot tub on to it, perhaps sliding it up some ramps and then using ratchet straps to secure it.
+Probably the easiest way to transport a hot tub between properties is to borrow, or hire, a flatbed trailer and manhandle the hot tub onto it, perhaps sliding it up some ramps and then using ratchet straps to secure it.